git-hcemerida/property_assessment_demo/README.md

 conda install --file requirements.txt
 ```

+Note: this was tested on MacBook Pro M2 running on macOS Sequioa 15.0.1

 ## Usage
 Launch Jupyter Notebook and run the file `property_assessment.ipynb` to create the necessary input files for the interactive map (`class.geojson` and `property_boundaries.geojson`).